React Rendering Lists Tutorial: Complete Guide to Map Method and Keys

 Learn how to efficiently render lists of data in React using array methods and keys for optimal performance.

-Even though the data might come from various sources it always ends up into a Javascript array.
+Even though the data might come from various sources, it always ends up in a JavaScript array.

 So in this article we will learn how to render a list of components or just raw JSX codes given an array of data.